-Ever since this game launched 7 years ago in 2011, nothing has come close to toppling its hold as being the #1 Party Game of our time.
+Ever since this game launched 7 years ago in 2011, nothing has come close to toppling its hold as being the #1 Party Game of all time.
 For such a simple game, this is a must play if you’ve never played.
 Brace yourself for some truly offensive cards and concepts, as literally nothing is off-limits.
 Yet, everyone I know has a copy in their home.
 The designers were upfront as the game really is CARDS AGAINST HUMANITY.

 A fabulous and instantaneously fun game that was introduced to me last Thanksgiving.
 This is probably my favorite party game.
-The concept is similar to Card Against Humanity except instead of reading a prompt card, the active player displays a MEME and players choose a card from their hand that they believe best fits the MEME and that player’s sense of humor.
+The concept is similar to Card Against Humanity except instead of reading a prompt card, the active player displays a MEME and players choose a card from their deck that they believe best fits the MEME and that player’s sense of humor.

 3 – Just One

 Just One is one of the tamer party games on this list.
 Fun and creative, and perfect for a big group, the active player selects a word on a card that only the group can see, e.g. “tooth” or “sleet.”
 Each player writes down one word on a dry erase board as a clue to give the guesser.
 If any players write the same word as another player, those clues collide and cannot be used at all leaving less clues for the guesser!
 Super fun and engaging for all.

 Left, Center, Right, or LCR is an epic party game, though should only be brought out on special occasions.
 Players may use chips, though dollar bills up the ante, as players roll dice that dictate where their chips/money go.
 To the player to the left, to the player to the right, or to the center of the table.
 The Last Man standing (that rolls a center) wins the pot.
 Trust me, a few games of LCR and the memories will be with you forever.